What is a "Co-op"?

 Do I still pay tuition during work terms?

-Yes.
+Yes, but not full tuition.
 You will register for each Co-op course just as you would any other course; however, you will not be charged full-time tuition.
-You will need to complete the "13 Credit Exemption Request" form on OneStop to request exemption from paying full-time tuition.
-Once your request is approved, you will only be charged for the credits you are taking, at the current per credit rate.
+You will only be charged for the credits you are taking, at the current per credit rate.
 More details can be found in the Credit Information page.

 How will my Co-op work terms impact my scholarships and financial aid?